UTD-FAST-Lab/Sugarlyzer/README.md

 # Usage

 `dispatcher` is the primary interface for interacting with Sugarlyzer.
 Using `dispatcher`, we can run two types of analysis.
-First, we can run static analysis on desugared code (our primary contribution).
+First, we can run static analysis on desugared code (our primary contribution) (Sections 5.2.1, 5.2.2, and 5.3).
-Second, we can run the sampling-based baseline, which uses configuration samples from Mordahl et al.'s 2019 work [1].
+Second, we can run the sampling-based baseline, which uses configuration samples from Mordahl et al.'s 2019 work [1] (Section 5.2.2).

 An example of running static analysis on desugared code can be seen by running